Davoestacogido/Vehicle_classification/README.md

 After some days training the model with different neuronal networks, I found this last model which has very great accuracies.
 These results were tested by 3 jpgs with a car, a bicycle, and a truck made out of CGI.

-The model structure is saved on the filepath given in a .json, and the weights generated in a .h5
+The model structure is saved on the filepath given in a .json, and the weights generated in a .h5.

+The data was download from diferent datasets of kaggle, all about vehicle classification.